Borderline Personality Disorder: What You Need to Know

 People with BPD can “forget” about themselves, existing in other, imaginary worlds.
 They are often obsessed with books, movies, and various fandoms and associate themselves with some characters.

-Considering all that has been said, don’t worry if you recognize yourself in most symptoms.
+Considering all that has been said, don’t worry if you recognize yourself in some of these symptoms.
 This doesn’t automatically mean that you have BPD.

 But if you suspect that you or your loved one has borderline personality disorder, and if the symptoms are devastating for both you and the people around you, see a mental health professional.